How to make an Ethernet cable

 Ethernet crossover cables are used when connecting similar devices.

-The most common way to make an Ethernet crossover cable is to use T568A in one end of the cable and use T568B in the other end of the cable.
+The most common way to make an Ethernet crossover cable is to use T568A in one end of the cable and use T568B at the other end of the cable.
 This is the other reason that these standards are so useful.
 Because the difference between the A and B standard is two swapped wire pairs.
 The exact pairs used for sending and receiving data.

 The wiring diagram above shows how an Ethernet crossover cable looks like.
 The crossover cable are connected with the A and B standard in each end.